 IMPORTANT: Student groups must be created prior to creating packages (see video).
 VIDEO: Student Groups

 Where to Start

 1. You must be logged in under the school year for which you are impacting scheduling, as well as a specific school site.
-Note (in the upper-right corner of your screen) that you are now logged in under the upcoming school year.
+Confirm in your Control Panel that you are now logged in under the upcoming school year.

-2. If you are not, use the Change Student Set / Site in the upper corner of your screen to log in under the upcoming school year.
+2. If you are not, use the Change Student Set / Site in the Control Panel to log in under the upcoming school year.

 Create Course Request Package